Why Northwest snow can be harder to drive in

 “When we get snow, we often get ice,” said Cliff Mass Professor of Atmospheric Sciences at the University of Washington.
 “It has to do with the meteorology of our region.”

-Mass recently pointed out that the Northwest snow can be a bit different than the dry, fluffy flakes that many other regions are familiar with.
+During last February’s historic snowstorms, Mass pointed out that the Northwest snow can be a bit different than the dry, fluffy flakes that many other regions are familiar with.

 “We tend to be pretty warm and it’s mild here in the winter, so the ground and the roadways are above freezing,” Mass said.
 “So what happens in many of these occasions is snow falls onto the road, probably wet snow, and it starts melting into this slushy stuff.
 Then cold air moves in from the north … it freezes this slush into ice.